Bile Flow: Top 15 Herbs to Support Your Liver

 Sauerkraut

 You can enjoy sauerkraut along with any of your salads or warm dishes.
 You may find sauerkraut at farmer’s markets or health food stores or make your own.
-I highly recommend my Super Sauerkraut recipe we make all the time at my home.
+I highly recommend the Homemade fermented veggies recipe if you are interested in making your own.

 Green Tea